galessi5150/Portfolio-mockup/README.md

 A contact form integrated with the Web3Forms API for handling submissions.
 The site is designed with accessibility and simplicity in mind, offering a user-friendly interface and responsive layout.

-Features
+Features:

   -Responsive Design: The website adapts to different screen sizes (mobile, tablet, desktop).

   -Navigation: An easy-to-use navigation menu linking the Home, Projects, and Contact pages.

   -Contact Form: Visitors can submit inquiries or feedback using a form integrated with the Web3Forms API.

   -Social Media Links: Direct links to social media profiles.

 How to Use

-Prerequisites
+  Prerequisites:

     -A modern web browser (Chrome, Firefox, Edge, etc.).

     -An internet connection (for accessing external services like the Web3Forms API).

-Instructions
+Instructions:

   -Clone or download the repository.

   -Open index.html, projects.html, and contact.html in a browser.

   -The contact form is functional and will submit data via the Web3Forms API when the name, email, and message fields are completed.

   Note: Ensure the access key in the JavaScript file is replaced with a valid Web3Forms API key before deployment.

-Technologies
+Technologies:

-HTML5: Used for structuring the content of the pages.
+  -HTML5: Used for structuring the content of the pages.

-CSS3: Used for styling the website.
+  -CSS3: Used for styling the website.

-JavaScript: Used for handling form submissions and dynamically populating the access key.
+  -JavaScript: Used for handling form submissions and dynamically populating the access key.

-Web3Forms API: Used for processing the contact form submissions.
+  -Web3Forms API: Used for processing the contact form submissions.

 Collaborators:

   -Gavin Alessi

 License